cpjobling/EG-247-Resources/week10/dt-models.md

 year!
 * There is a significant amount of additional information about **Filter Design** (including the use of Matlab for this) in Chapter 11 of Karris.

+## Homework

+You should be able to tackle the remaining end of chapter exercises 8-11 (Section 9.10) from Karris.
+Don't look at the answers until you have attempted the problems.